Transforming lives in 25 countries across three continentsWhere we work

 The massive fallout from the Panama Papers leak has driven the issue of tax avoidance to the top of the global agenda.

 The significance of the leak is not that tax avoidance of this type exists, but the extent to which so many people – including political and business leaders – will go to avoid their tax obligations.
-The revelations are symptomatic of a culture of tax avoidance that exists worldwide, one that has severe implications on the world’s poorest and most vulnerable people and ultimately it undermines our ability to finance efforts at combating the greatest global challenges we now face.
+The revelations are symptomatic of a culture of tax avoidance that exists worldwide, one that has severe implications on the world’s poorest and most vulnerable people.
+Ultimately, it undermines our ability to finance efforts at combating the greatest global challenges we now face.

 Tax evasion and tax avoidance have implications for us all – but they have the greatest impact on the world’s poorest people.
 An estimated $213 billion is lost annually due to tax avoidance.
 To put this in perspective: basic transfer programmes to lift the global poor out of the misery of absolute poverty would cost about $65 billion a year – a fraction of the money lost to tax avoidance annually.